Gastroenterology101.Com

 Esophagus: Anatomy, Function & Conditions - Cleveland Clinic

-What is the esophagus?
-The esophagus is the hollow, muscular tube that passes food and liquid from your throat to your stomach.
-It functions as part of your digestive system.
+Your esophagus is a hollow, muscular tube that carries food and liquid from your throat to your stomach.
+Muscles in your esophagus propel food down to your stomach.

 Esophagus - Wikipedia